 The accumulation of organic carbon in the vertical profile is an important part of soil formation (Jenny, 1980; van Breemen and Buurman, 1997), taking place on timescales of decades to millennia.
 Overall, soil carbon dynamics are determined by the gain and loss (above and belowground) of carbon inputs, and decomposition.
 When studying the vertical distribution of soil carbon, the depth dependence of these processes is relevant, as well as vertical transport, erosion and deposition.
 Vertical organic matter transport can have a major effect on the soil carbon profile and is generally caused by mixing processes and transport of mobile fractions with the liquid phase (van Breemen and Buurman, 1997; Rumpel and Kögel-Knabner, 2011).
 In terrestrial soils, mixing of the soil—referred to as “pedoturbation” (Hole, 1961)—can occur by several processes, including the reworking activity of soil fauna (bioturbation) and freezing and thawing (cryoturbation) (Johnson et al., 1987).
 Cryoturbation occurs mainly in permafrost affected soils, which cover large regions at high latitudes.
 In other systems however, bioturbation and liquid phase transport are the main transport processes that redistribute carbon vertically.

 In layers with high organic matter concentrations, an important additional transport flux occurs that is generally ignored in soil carbon profile models.
-Loss of mass due to decomposition leads to downward shift of material above, while surface litter deposition continually buries older material.
-This causes advective downward flow of material unrelated to mixing or water movement (Ahrens et al. 2015).
+That is, loss of mass due to decomposition-induced downward shift of material above, while surface litter deposition continually buries older material.
+This mass loss causes advective downward flow of material unrelated to mixing or water movement (Ahrens et al. 2015).
 Kaste et al. (2007) found this process to be relevant for the vertical distribution of 210Pbex in the organic surface horizon of a podzol.

 Bioturbation